lfricken/LekmodV28.2_LeonMod/readme.md

  canal maint
 the colloseum and zoo require a horse

+buff naval melee
+Add smooth benefits to tourism - GetInfluenceTradeRouteScienceBonus (unit strength bonus as Unit Strength +(min(100, tourismDifference) / 2)% ) See GetUnhappinessCombatPenalty

+D:\SteamLibrary\steamapps\common\Sid Meier's Civilization V\Assets\DLC\LEKMOD_V28.2\Mods\No Quitters Mod (v 11)\ui\EnemyUnitPanel.lua:
+iModifier = theirUnit:GetUnhappinessCombatPenalty();

-Add smooth benefits to tourism island gen avoid colliding with other land masses with below algorithm you can detect isthmuses via tile types by looping over adjacents and detecting # of changes HELICOPTERS and SUBMARINES should be bad vs eachother Most Natural wonders kinda suck
+island gen avoid colliding with other land masses with below algorithm - you can detect isthmuses via tile types by looping over adjacents and detecting # of changes
+HELICOPTERS and SUBMARINES should be bad vs eachother Most Natural wonders kinda suck
 Move louve to low aesthetics